-Welcome to the externship seminar for students enrolled in the General Field Placement Program.
+Welcome to the externship seminar for students enrolled in the General Field Placement Program or the Semester in Practice Externship program.
 This seminar serves as the classroom component of your externship and is designed to deepen your understanding of legal practice, professional identity, and the ethical dimensions of lawyering.